 Depending on the facts surrounding the crash, each of these accident factors may be traced back to negligence by the driver and/or their employer.

-Schedule a Free Consultation with the Jackson Law Offices, P.C.
+Schedule a Free Consultation with M. Austin Jackson Attorney at Law.

 Clearly, trucking negligence is a real problem in Georgia — worse here than in most states — and the situation is only getting worse with time.
 Our hope is that, in sharing these truck accident statistics in Augusta, we can help to remind our community to exercise caution around large commercial vehicles.

-If you’ve been injured in a truck crash in Georgia, or if your loved one has lost his or her life, please call the Jackson Law Offices, P.C. and request a free consultation.
+If you’ve been injured in a truck crash in Georgia, or if your loved one has lost his or her life, please call M. Austin Jackson Attorney at Law and request a free consultation.

 You can talk to an experienced Augusta truck accident lawyer for free, without any obligations, either in person or over the phone.
 It’s an opportunity for you to learn more about your rights and options under the law.